 - Done for enjoyment and satisfaction

-There are strict rules that govern your eligibility to claim your GST credits.
-Your expenses must be business-related and have been incurred as a part of your expenses from which you have provided your goods or services.
-If your expenses have incurred a personal portion, you’ll need to work out and claim only the business-related portion of your expenses.
+Your expenses must be business-related.
+You must also have incurred them in order to provide your goods or services.
+If your expenses have a personal portion, you’ll need to work that out and claim only the business-related portion.

 Your purchase price must include the GST (if over $82.50).
-If your invoice doesn’t list a GST component, check that your supplier is or is not registered for GST.
-If they are registered, and the invoice is not a standard tax invoice, you are allowed to request a proper tax invoice which shows the GST allocation.
-If you’re unsure that your supplier is obligated to collect GST, you can check the GST registration status of a business by searching the ABN Lookup Website.
+Any time you find an invoice that doesn’t list a GST component, check whether your supplier is registered for GST.
+If they are registered and the invoice is not a standard tax invoice, you are allowed to request a proper tax invoice showing the GST allocation.
+If you’re unsure whether your supplier is obligated to collect GST, you can check their GST status by searching the ABN Lookup Website.

-To claim your GST credit, you must have paid, or already paid the GST on the item you purchased.
-You will be required to retain your tax invoice in either in hard copy or digital format as proof of purchase.
+To claim your GST credit, you must have already paid the GST on the item you purchased.
+For this reason, it’s crucial to retain your tax invoice in either hard copy or digital format as proof of purchase.

-Pro Tax Tip: If you’re unsure on what you can or can’t claim, it’s best to seek advice.
-Your tax agent will know exactly what you can claim and the correct portion you’ll be required to calculate.
+Pro Tax Tip: If you’re unsure about what you can or can’t claim, it’s best to seek advice.
+Your tax agent will know exactly what you can claim and the correct portion you’ll need to calculate.

 Are there time limits on claiming GST credits and refunds?

-To claim back GST input tax credits that you are legally entitled to, you’ll need to claim it within four years.
-Your entitlement to claim ends four years from the due date of your earliest BAS.
+To get the GST input tax credits you’re legally entitled to, you need to submit your claim within four years.
+To be clear, your entitlement to claim ends four years from the due date of your earliest BAS.
 You are entitled to claim on any BAS lodged in this period, which is called the Period of Review.

-If you have discovered an error, you are entitled to revise the BAS, request an amendment in writing and to correct the error at a later date.
+Pro Tax Tip: If you have discovered an error, you are entitled to revise the BAS, request an amendment in writing, and correct the error at a later date.
 Once again, we recommend consulting with your accountant if you need to make amendments like this as it’s crucial to get these things 100% correct.

 It is a good idea to have a dedicated bookkeeper for your business.
-Not only will they free up your time to work on important tasks other than your books, they will have the skills and knowledge to claim all of your eligible GST Tax Input Credits to minimise the GST you are obligated to pay is just one of many ways a good bookkeeper can save you money.
+Not only will they free up your time to work on important tasks other than your books, but they will also have the skills and knowledge to claim all of your eligible GST Tax Input Credits.
+Minimising the GST you are obligated to pay is just one of many ways a good bookkeeper can save you money.

-An added benefit of being up to date with your accounts, is that you’ll know the exact cash position of your business on any given day so you can work to keep your business profitable.
+An added benefit of being up-to-date with your accounts is that you’ll know the exact cash position of your business on any given day.
+Armed with this knowledge, you can work to keep your business profitable.

 ITP’s accounting professionals are more than just tax agents.
-We spend our days helping Australian businesses across the country with expert bookkeeping, account and financial advice.
+We spend our days helping Australian businesses across the country with expert bookkeeping, complex accounting, and financial advice.
 Whether you need help one day or five days a week, speak with a friendly ITP professional to discuss your exact needs today.